A Comprehensive Survey on Underwater Image Enhancement Based on Deep Learning: UIE Methods

 \subsubsection{Adversarial Learning}

-The adversarial training used in the generative adversarial network \cite{goodfellow2020generative} can provide additional supervision signals for the image quality improvement process of the UIE task.
-The general form of adversarial training is
+The training strategy used in the generative adversarial network (GAN) \cite{goodfellow2020generative} can provide additional supervision signals for the image quality improvement process of the UIE task.
+The objective function of GAN is

 where $G$ and $D$ denote the generator and discriminator, respectively.
 For the UIE task, the generator $G$ is usually used to generate enhanced images or physical parameters.
 The process of distinguishing enhanced and reference underwater images through adversarial training is visualized in Fig. \ref{fig:adversarial_contrastive_ranker}-(a).
 An architecture with a dual generator and a single discriminator is designed by DGD-cGAN \cite{gonzalez2024dgd}.
 One generator is responsible for learning the mapping of distorted images to enhanced images, while another generator has the ability to simulate the imaging process through transmission information.
 In order to integrate information at different scales simultaneously, UIE-cGAN \cite{yang2020underwater} and TOPAL \cite{jiang2022target} adopt a single generator and dual discriminator architecture.
 One discriminator is responsible for optimizing local detailed features, while the other discriminator is designed to distinguish global semantic information.
 CE-CGAN \cite{agarwal2023contrast} and RUIG \cite{desai2021ruig} utilize the discriminative process provided by conditional generative adversarial networks as an auxiliary loss.
 By utilizing the adversarial training, enhanced images obtained by generator may be more consistent with the distribution of reference underwater high-quality images perceptually.